Skip to content

 Loki stores logs indexed by labels (no full-text indexing).
 It is queried from Grafana using LogQL.

-Configuration (kubernetes/monitoring/loki-values.yaml): deployed in single-binary mode with filesystem storage — suitable for single-node homelab use.
+Configuration (charts/platform-monitoring/values.yaml under the loki: key): deployed in single-binary mode with filesystem storage — suitable for single-node homelab use.

 Query logs in Grafana